Written by Mark Millar

 2nd issue, we open with Nemesis’ origin story, which Millar ripped off from the Batman villain WRATH or possibly the JLA villain Prometheus.
 Then Nemesis is show to be committing other big crimes in the city, while taunting Marrow, including bombing a sports stadium, stealing the Hope diamond, and beating two old people to death.
 Nothing too unbelievable there, but then pumping nerve gas into the Pentagon, killing everyone in it?
 And publishing all of The Pentagon’s classified info on the internet?
 Again, how?
 The car chase, with the special car that turns into a motorcycle is cool and “comic-book-Y” enough that it doesn’t bother me.

 Then next issue we get the big prison escape.
-First, even as the story began I thought it was convenient stupid of Morrow to release his family from protective custody before they caught all of Nemesis’ henchmen.
+First, even as the story began I thought it was conveniently stupid of Morrow to release his family from protective custody before they caught all of Nemesis’ henchmen.
 The description of each of those henchmen and their specific abilities in this issue is the closest we get to an explanation for how Nemesis could accomplish certain things, like arranging his escape from prison.
 But then Nemesis single-handily and without weapons beats 97 cops to death at once?!?
 Good grief.
 But that’s not even the most unbelievable thing this character does in this issue.
 I understand that he could afford to buy all those new identical sports cars, but how in the bloody hell did he get all of them into the parking lot of the prison without anyone noticing?!?
 And the bit with Marrow’s children?
 First, how cliche can you get?
 The pious Catholic family man has a gay son and a daughter who got an abortion?
 And Nemesis injecting the daughter with her own brother’s sperm is gross enough, but then there’s the fact it only took one insemination session for the girl to be successfully fertilized, and they know she’s pregnant that same day (that’s not how real-life in-vitro works), but he’s got a way to rig her womb to collapse, and leave her permanently infertile, if she gets another abortion?
 Oh please.

-And the grand finale in the finale issue.
+And the grand finale in the final issue.
 The fake-out with Howard Andersen was fine, but then Nemesis sets up his big death trap in the White House.
 That’s right, somehow he was able to take out the White House like he did the Pentagon before.
-The revaluation that Morrow’s trusted Sergeant Lee was really working for Nemesis did explain some of how Nemesis got away with what he did, but not enough.
+The revelation that Morrow’s trusted Sergeant Lee was really working for Nemesis did explain some of how Nemesis got away with what he did, but not enough.
 And I know Millar thinks this was a clever twist, but the big reveal that Nemesis isn’t even who he said he was, and that this isn’t a personal vendetta against Morrow, he’s just some random nameless rich guy, instead of intriguing I found that to just basically mean that the whole story I just read was pointless.
 And the gunfight, where Nemesis is killed, but Blake survives, only to flatline in the hospital at exactly the time Nemesis predicted he would, how could he have known that?
 Then Morrow is revived and we jump forward to the happy ending, and the other big reveal about this vast mysterious organization that trains rich people how to be super villains.
 LAME.

 The premise of this miniseries is great (even with the twist at the end) but, unfortunately, Mark Millar just wasn’t clever enough to write it well.
 Not much logic to anything the villain does.
 He’s a big badass who is always one step ahead of the hero, simply because that’s how Millar writes him.
 His plans work out because Millar says they do.
 That’s all.
 This is the epitome of lazy writing.
 The comic doesn’t work for me at all.

 Except for the art.
-Steve McNiven’s art in this book is beautiful It’s the only thing keeping me from giving this book an F.
+Steve McNiven’s art in this book is beautiful.
+It’s the only thing keeping me from giving this book an F.